 Therme Bucuresti, located just north of Bucharest’s city centre, is the largest spa complex in Europe.
 Its massive (with amazing outdoor pools) with multiple zones offering different facilities and vibes.
 It offers a chance to relax and rejuvenate in various indoor and outdoor thermal pools, saunas, massage areas, and relaxation spaces.

-Its easily accessed from Bucharest (get the 100 bus from the Old Town) and is cheap to enter (around £20 for the day).
-You can read our full guide here.
+Its easily accessed from Bucharest (get the 100 bus from the Old Town).
+It’s also cheap to enter for – around £20 for the day.

 Why go?
 Relaxation after a busy holiday sight-seeing.